 While it should go without saying, many business owners starting out with using Pinterest to increase sales forget to ensure that each pin actually leads to the place it can be purchased.

 Imagine this, you find the PERFECT pair of shoes on Pinterest to go with a new outfit.
 Excited to buy them, you click on the link.
 But instead of being taken to a site or blog post where you can purchase the shoes, you are taken to a simple picture of the shoes with no further information.
 That is how easy it is to miss a sales opportunity by not linking out to a valid source.
 Make sure you are setting yourself up for sales success and that you are making it easy for customers to follow your sales funnel.

-Now that you understand just how easy using Pinterest to increase your sales can be, it's time to apply these tips to your business!
-Click here to get The Ultimate Guide to Selling Digital Products Online for tips on how to get your products in front of people who are searching for it!
+Now that you understand just how easy using Pinterest to increase your sales can be, it’s time to apply these tips to your business!
+Did you know we’re over on Pinterest?
+Give us a follow and let’s pin together!